alexgit53/DeltaVCalc/README.md

 Then enter the vacuum ISP of the engine you're using (mouse over the engine in the parts menu), and the total thrust of the stage - which is `engine thrust * number of engines`.

+- For atmospheric reults data, use atmospheric thrust/ISP values.
+- For vacuum resulta data, use vacuum thrust/ISP values.

 The program will output your delta v; your acceleration at the start/end of the stage; and your TWRs on Kerbin, the Mun and Minmus at the start/end of the stage.
+Note that the program is unable to correct for the atmosphere on Kerbin, so if you want your delta v and TWR to be applicable there, then make sure you entered the atmospheric values above!